 My Vegan Blueberry Scones are crisp on the edges, soft in the middle and bursting with juicy blueberries.
-Made with whole grain flour, coconut oil, and only lightly sweetened with coconut sugar for a delicious whole grain breakfast treat.
+Made with whole grain flour, coconut oil, and lightly sweetened with coconut sugar.

 *photos and recipe slightly updated for more deliciousness – July 2019*

 Wow does this recipe bring back memories!